atomvm/AtomVM/doc/src/getting-started-guide.md

 AtomVM may be run on UNIX-like platforms using the `atomvm` command.

-You may specify one or more AVM files on the command line when running the `atom` command.
+You may specify one or more AVM files on the command line when running the `atomvm` command.
 BEAM modules defined in earlier AVM modules on the command line take higher precedence that BEAM modules included in AVM files later in the argument list.

     shell$ atomvm /path/to/myapp.avm

+To get the current version of AtomVM, use the `-v` option, e.g.:

+    shell$ atomvm -v
+    0.6.1

+Use the `-h` option to get command line help:

+    shell$ atomvm -h

+    Syntax:

+        /usr/local/lib/atomvm/AtomVM [-h] [-v] <path-to-avm-file>+

+    Options:

+        -h         Print this help and exit.
+        -v         Print the AtomVM version and exit.

+    Supply one or more AtomVM packbeam (.avm) files to start your application.

+    Example:

+        $ /usr/local/lib/atomvm/AtomVM /path/to/my/application.avm /path/to/atomvmlib.avm

 Currently, the `atomvm` command and libraries must be built and installed from source.